opendilab/DI-engine-docs/source/02_algo/exploration_rl_en.rst

 -  In some environments, the state transition function of the environment is a random function, such as an environment containing noise-TV properties, and the agent cannot accurately predict the next state through the usual neural network.

-In order to alleviate the above problems, the paper [4]_ `Exploration by Random Network Distillation <https://arxiv.org/abs/1810.12894v1>`__\  proposes the RND algorithm, which is also an exploration method based on the prediction problem, but special is that the prediction in the RND algorithm The problem is a stochastic distillation problem related only to the observation state, not a forward or inverse dynamical model of the environment.
-Specifically, RND utilizes two neural networks with the same structure: a target network with fixed random initialization parameters.
-A predictor network network), the predictor network is used to output the predicted value of the state encoding given to the target network.
+In order to alleviate the above problems, the paper [4]_ `Exploration by Random Network Distillation <https://arxiv.org/abs/1810.12894v1>`__\  proposes the RND algorithm, which is also an exploration method based on the prediction problem, but special, the prediction problem in the RND algorithm is only related to the observation state (observation).
+The related stochastic distillation problem is not about forward or inverse kinetic models of the environment.
+Specifically, RND uses two neural networks with the same structure: a target network with fixed random initialization parameters; a predictor network, which is used to output the state encoding given by the target network.
 Then the RND intrinsic exploration reward is defined as being proportional to the state feature predicted by the predictor network\ :math:`\hat{f}( s_t )`\ and the state feature of the target network :math:`f(s_t)`\  .
 For more details about RND, please refer to \ `blog <https://zhuanlan.zhihu.com/p/473676311>`__\.

 Intrinsic Rewards Based on Information Theory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^